SopraIt/file_scanner/README.md

 ```

 ### Filters
-The second step is to provide the filters list to select files for which the `call` method is truthy.
+The second step is to provide the filters list to select file paths for which the `call` method is truthy.
+Selection is done with the `any?` method, so also one matching filter will select the path.

 #### Default
 If you specify no filters the existing onee will select files by:
 * checking if file is older than *30 days*
-* checking if file size is *smaller than 100 bytes*
+* checking if file size is within *0KB and 5KB*
 * checking if file *basename matches* the specified *regexp* (match all names by default)

 You can configure default behaviour by passing different arguments: